frain-dev/convoy-website/content/blog/how-to-implement-webhooks.md

 ## Implementing Webhooks

-Webhooks involve three primary actors: the sender and the receiver.
+Webhooks involve two primary actors; the sender and the receiver.
 Understanding these is crucial to implementing webhooks effectively.

 **Event Source**: The event source is responsible for initiating the webhook.
 It generates an event or performs an action that triggers the webhook.
 It can be an application, service, or any system capable of making HTTP requests.
 When an event occurs, the sender collects the necessary data, formats it into a payload, and sends it to the receiver.